-If you opt for lens implants during cataract surgery, other vision problems are corrected at the same time.
-Professor Chee Soon Phaik, Head & Senior Consultant, Cataract Department, Singapore National Eye Centre explains how this works.
+Opting for lens implants for cataract surgery may help correct other refractive problems at the same time.
+Dr Melissa Wong, Consultant, Cataract and Comprehensive Ophthalmology Department, Singapore National Eye Centre (SNEC), explains how this works.

-"Although it was uncomfortable – like seeing smoke in front of you all the time – I could live with it," he said.
+"It was like seeing smoke in front of you all the time and it was uncomfortable" he said.

 No need for spectacles

-Mr Kang had premium multifocal lenses inserted into his eyes, one at a time, two weeks apart.
-After the procedure, he was able to do away with his multifocal spectacles, which he had worn for 10 years.
+Mr Lee had premium multifocal lenses inserted into his eyes, one at a time, two weeks apart.
+After the procedure, he was able to do away with his progressive spectacles, which he had worn for 10 years.
 "My eyesight is almost perfect now.
 The best part is that I don’t need to wear specs anymore," he said.

 He does, however, see halos around lights at night, but is not bothered by it.
-"I've no regrets and have recommended it to quite a few friends," he said.
+"I've no regrets and have recommended it to quite a few friends.
+My friends joke that I have gotten my swing back!" he said.

-Mr Kang is among a growing number of cataract patients at
+Mr Lee is among a growing number of cataract patients at

 Singapore National Eye Centre (SNEC) who have opted for premium intraocular lens implants.
 In cataract surgery, the cloudy film that blurs vision is removed and a lens implanted.
 Those who needed spectacles previously may be able to give them up after getting the lenses.